 10. Leica GS16 ($8,800.00) – GNSS Self-Learning Smart Antenna

 Leica GS16 is a high-accuracy, self-learning, add reliable smart GNSS antenna.
-It works with RTK technology, meets the highest measurement standards for RTKPlus, as well as SmartLink, features that make this one of the smartest scanners in the GNSS ecosystem.
+It works with RTK technology, meets the highest measurement standards for RTKPlus, and SmartLink, features that make this one of the smartest scanners in the GNSS ecosystem.

 The design of the antennas means that more satellite signals are captured, as RTKPlus adapts intelligently to changing conditions, hence the delivery of very accurate positioning specifics.